samekj/Google-DA-Cyclistic-Case-Study/README.md

 ### Business task

+The primary business task is to:

-Analyze Cyclistic's historical bike trip data to understand the differences in usage patterns between annual members and casual riders.
-Additionally, the task involves identifying the motivations and factors that lead casual riders to purchase Cyclistic annual memberships.
-Furthermore, the goal is to develop effective digital media strategies that can influence casual riders to transition into becoming annual members.
-Ultimately, the objective is to increase the number of annual members and drive future growth for Cyclistic.
+- Analyze Cyclistic's historical bike trip data to understand the differences in usage patterns between annual members and casual riders.
+- Identify the motivations and factors that lead casual riders to purchase Cyclistic annual memberships.
+- Develop effective digital media strategies that can influence casual riders to transition into becoming annual members.

 ### Analysis Questions

-Three questions will guide the future marketing program:
+To achieve the business task, we will answer the following questions:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?